 Front Range Community College has the same tuition for international students as for those from out of state.

-International students at Front Range Community College usually pay around $15,102 per year, before any scholarships or financial aid.
+International students at Front Range Community College usually pay around $16,174 per year, before any scholarships, grants or other financial aid.

-International students are not eligible for loans or grants from the U.S. government, but should research private or school-specific aid and scholarships.
-International students with need may qualify for the following types of financial support at Front Range Community College:
+International students usually do not qualify for for federal financial aid, but may be eligible for private or Front Range Community College-specific aid and scholarships.
+International students with need may be eligible for the following types of financial support at Front Range Community College:

 •Front Range Community College-specific scholarships